sangwoo420/sangwoo420/README.md

 # About

-- Chonnam National University (2014.2 ~ 2021.8)
+- Chonnam National University (2014.02 ~ 2021.08)
 - Department of Electronics and Computer Engineering
-- Majored in Software Engineering
+- Majored in Software Engineering (Bachelor's degree)
-- Samsung Software Academy For Youth 6th (2021.7 ~ Now)
+- Samsung Software Academy For Youth 6th (2021.07 ~ Now)

 ---